cfpb/capital-framework/getting-started/index.md

 {% endhighlight %}

 The generator will prompt you to complete information about the project and choose the Capital Framework modules you would like to use.

-## Downloading the compiled source

-If you would prefer to download the compiled CSS and JavaScript source files, we have a downloadable package available.